thu-ml/tianshou/docs/tutorials/tictactoe.rst

     =================
     Final reward: 1.0, length: 8.0

-Notice that, our learned agent plays the role of agent 2, placing 'o's on the board.
+Notice that, our learned agent plays the role of agent 2, placing ``o`` on the board.
 The agent performs pretty well against the random opponent!
-It learns the rule of the game by trial and error, and learns that four consecutive 'o's means winning, so it does!
+It learns the rule of the game by trial and error, and learns that four consecutive ``o`` means winning, so it does!

-The above code can be excecuted in python shell, or can be saved as a script file (we have saved it in ``test/multiagent/test_tic_tac_toe.py``).
+The above code can be executed in a python shell or can be saved as a script file (we have saved it in ``test/multiagent/test_tic_tac_toe.py``).
 In the latter case, you can train an agent by

 .. code-block:: console